PINPAL/CS2-Autoexec/README.md

 # Supported Keyboard Layout

 All keyboard languages supported.
 This config uses the new CS2 Scancodes instead of "static" bindings.
+Eg: `W` → `scancode26`

+Keyboard layouts of all sizes are supported but only keys present on 60% are used.<br/>
 ![](https://github.com/PINPAL/CSGO-Autoexec/blob/master/readme/keyboard_large.png?raw=true)
 ![](https://github.com/PINPAL/CSGO-Autoexec/blob/master/readme/keyboard_compact.png?raw=true)
-All layouts supported but only keys present on 60% are used.<br/>